 Revolutionary German news service Dem Volke Dienen published a video from the mobilization on October 3 in Hamburg against police repression.

-The Young Revolutionaries (JR) held a solidarity action in front of the Brazilian Consulate in Lyon carrying a banner reading, “Long Love the LCP!”
+The Young Revolutionaries (JR) held a solidarity action in front of the Brazilian Consulate in Lyon carrying a banner reading, “Long Live the LCP!”

 JR also documented a camp held during the summer in which activists participated in training, sharing of experiences, and camaraderie, among other things.